 Benefits of using a proper background

-Capturing the general dimensions of leaves and stems
+Capturing general dimensions of leaves and stems

 Scanning thin branches and stems with leaves

-- It is hard to keep the proper distance to the object to see the different surfaces
+- Keeping the proper distance from the object to see the different surfaces

-Scanning a bunch of flowers
+Scanning a flower bunch

-- Many hidden areas
+- Numerous hidden areas

 - Very thin features in terms of 3D geometry

-- Near transparent structures
+- Nearly transparent structures

 We are here to help!
 If you have any questions or issues, please do not hesitate to contact our team by emailing email@example.com or by clicking on "Ask Support" button on the upper part of the screen.
 We will always be happy to assist you and will get back to you as soon as we can.